Arguggi/PutData.hs/README.md

 A very simple API implemented with the [Servant](https://haskell-servant.github.io/) library.

-Queries and updates a PostgreSQL database for strings.
+Queries and updates Redis for strings.